 The University is insured for general liability with policy limits of \$1 million per claim and \$2 million in the aggregate with a \$500,000 deductible and Excess Liability Coverage with limits of \$20 million.
 Coverage under the General Liability Policy extends to faculty, staff, students, and volunteers acting within the scope of their duties on behalf of the University.
 Employed healthcare providers are covered under an institutional medical malpractice policy, including a separate policy covering physicians.
-This policy does not apply to actions relating to federal/civil rights, eminent domain, and breach of contract.
+This policy does not apply to actions relating to federal/civil rights, eminent domain, and breach of employment contract.
 Such claims are covered under the Educator's Legal Liability policy which provides \$10 million of coverage to directors, officers and the Board of Trustees, and covers claims of discrimination, wrongful termination, and failure to grant tenure.

-Crime coverage for University employees is carried with a limit of \$10 million and a deductible of \$150,000.
+Crime coverage for University employees is carried with a limit of \$10 million and a deductible of \$100,000.

-Buildings and contents are insured against fire, theft, and natural disaster to the extent that losses exceed \$200,000 per incident and do not exceed \$200 million.
+Buildings and contents are insured against fire, theft, and natural disaster to the extent that losses exceed \$200,000 per incident and do not exceed \$260 million.
 A separate inland marine policy insures specifically listed property items such as computer equipment, valuable papers, fine arts, contractors' equipment, and miscellaneous property at various limits of insurance and deductibles.
 The University also maintains Hull, Property & Indemnity coverage on a specific schedule of watercraft.
 This policy has a limit of \$15 million.
-The hull limits vary by vessel with various deductibles.
-A separate policy insures the University's 184-foot research vessel.
-The amount of settlements has not exceeded insurance coverage in the years ended June 30, 2020, 2021, or 2022.
+The hull limits vary by vessel with various deductibles and includes the University's 184-foot research vessel.